mariadb-corporation/MaxScale/Documentation/Filters/Named-Server-Filter.md

 Also, in indexed mode, the server names (targets) may contain a list of names or special tags `->master` or `->slave`.

+All parameters except the deprecated `match` and `target` parameters can be modified at runtime.
+Any modifications to the filter configuration will only affect sessions created after the change has completed.

 Below is a configuration example for the filter in indexed-mode.
 The legacy mode is not recommended and may be removed in a future release.
 In the example, a SELECT on TableOne (*match01*) results in routing hints to two named servers,